Husky Card FAQ

 There is no additional fee to replace the U-PASS.
 The U-PASS will be automatically active on your replacement card within 24–48 hours of obtaining the replacement.
 Contact UW Transportation Services for additional questions about the U-PASS.

 I am an employee and still have the old version of the Husky Card.
 How may I obtain the new one?

-You may visit a Husky Card Account & ID Center to have one printed for you.
-If it will be your first ORCA-capable Husky Card, there will be no charge.
+You may visit one of our ID Centers to have one printed for you.
+If it will be your first ORCA-capable Husky Card, there is no charge to replace it.

 If I do not like the picture on my Husky Card, can I get another one taken?

-Getting a new picture will require making a new card.
+Getting a new picture will require printing a new card.
 The replacement card will cost $20.
-You can get a new Husky Card with a new picture at one of our Husky Card Account & ID Center locations.
+You can get a new Husky Card with a new picture at one of our ID Center locations.

 I am a UW employee or affiliate and work out of state or at a remote location.
 Can I still get my Husky Card?